Skip to main content

 How It Works

 The workflow has six phases.
 Each phase builds on the previous one.
-Skipping phases — especially the oracle and navigator phases — increases the risk of architectural misalignment, missed patterns, and avoidable rework.
+Skipping phases — especially the expert and navigator phases — increases the risk of architectural misalignment, missed patterns, and avoidable rework.
+CoreStory MCP tools used: Optional (if ticketing MCP is connected): the agent also uses the ticketing system’s tools to fetch ticket details and post implementation summaries.

 Step-by-Step Walkthrough